tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/Bucket 接口/清单（inventory）/List Bucket Inventory Configurations_intl_en.md

 - Objects to analyze: objects prefixed with `myPrefix` and all their versions in the `examplebucket-1250000000` bucket
 - Analysis frequency: daily
 - Analysis dimensions: `Size`, `LastModifiedDate`, `StorageClass`, `ETag`, `IsMultipartUploaded`, and `ReplicationStatus`
-- Analysis result: to be stored in the `examplebucket-1250000000` bucket as a CSV file, which is prefixed with `list1` and encrypted with SSE-COS.
+- Analysis result: to be stored in the `inventorybucket-1250000000` bucket as a CSV file, which is prefixed with `list1` and encrypted with SSE-COS.

 **Inventory job `list2`**

-- Objects to analyze: objects prefixed with `myPrefix2` and all their versions in the `examplebucket-1250000000` bucket
+- Objects to analyze: objects prefixed with `myPrefix2` and labeled `{age:18}` and all their versions in the `examplebucket-1250000000` bucket
-- Analysis frequency: once a week<br>Analysis dimensions: `Size`, `LastModifiedDate`, `StorageClass`, and `ETag`
+- Analysis frequency: once a week<br>Analysis dimensions: `Size`, `LastModifiedDate`, `StorageClass`, `ETag` and `Tag`.
-- Analysis result: to be stored in the `examplebucket-1250000000` bucket as a CSV file, which is prefixed with `list2` and encrypted with SSE-COS.
+- The result will be stored in the `inventorybucket-1250000000` bucket as a CSV file.

 Assume that 100 inventory jobs are listed in this response.
 If the value of `IsTruncated` is `true`, COS will return `NextContinuationToken`, whose value can be passed to `continuation-token` for a GET request to obtain the inventory jobs from the next response.